markryall/semaph/README.md

 (where 'index' is the number displayed for each workflow `list-workflows` - tab completion on uuids seemed a bad idea) to enter a shell for that specific workflow.

-You can also `open-github` (opens a web browser for the github project associated with the project), `open-project` (opens the semaphoreci project in a browser) and `reload-workflows` (to see any new/changed workflows).
+You can also `open-github` (opens a web browser for the github project associated with the project) and `open-project` (opens the semaphoreci project in a browser).

 ### workflow shell